tashian/heal.lgbt/content/docs/trauma.md

 Therapy means so many things.
 There are many kinds of therapists.
 So, it's worth learning about various modalities (there are many) and talking to several therapists so that your work will be effective.
 With the wrong kind of therapy, it's easy to waste a lot of money.
 But the right kind of therapy is absolutely life changing and is worth every penny.

 ### Eye Movement Desensitization and Reprocessing (EMDR) Therapy
-EMDR is used for PTSD, depression, anxiety, addiction, and phobias.
+EMDR is used for healing trauma, depression, anxiety, addiction, and phobias.
 It is different from talk therapy.
 It uses eye movement (or sounds or vibrations).
 When you recall a traumatic memory while doing these calming eye movements, the memory gradually loses its charge.

 No one knows quite why it works, but the eye movement is similar to what happens during deep sleep.
 The theory is that trauma is stored in the part of the brain that isn't accessible via talking, so while talk therapy may feel good at the time, it doesn't always have a lasting impact.
 EMDR makes it possible to truly heal old trauma, sometimes in just a few sessions.

 Video: [Healing Trauma with EMDR](https://vimeo.com/179500047)
-Book: [The Body Keeps the Score](https://www.amazon.com/Body-Keeps-Score-Healing-Trauma/dp/0143127748/ref=pd_bxgy_14_img_2?_encoding=UTF8&pd_rd_i=0143127748&pd_rd_r=E77WSHZ3GQWMTJGADVET&pd_rd_w=A0qUV&pd_rd_wg=lJoLK&psc=1&refRID=E77WSHZ3GQWMTJGADVET&dpID=51HZpvdVMjL&preST=_SY291_BO1,204,203,200_QL40_&dpSrc=detail) by Bessel van der Kolk talks about the power of EMDR and somatic therapies for treating PTSD
+Book: [The Body Keeps the Score](https://www.amazon.com/Body-Keeps-Score-Healing-Trauma/dp/0143127748/ref=pd_bxgy_14_img_2?_encoding=UTF8&pd_rd_i=0143127748&pd_rd_r=E77WSHZ3GQWMTJGADVET&pd_rd_w=A0qUV&pd_rd_wg=lJoLK&psc=1&refRID=E77WSHZ3GQWMTJGADVET&dpID=51HZpvdVMjL&preST=_SY291_BO1,204,203,200_QL40_&dpSrc=detail) by Bessel van der Kolk talks about the power of EMDR and somatic therapies for healing trauma
 [Parnell Institute](http://parnellemdr.com/) directory of EMDR therapists
 Article: ["Does EMDR Work?"](https://www.theguardian.com/lifeandstyle/2018/sep/10/mel-b-is-watching-flashing-lights-to-help-with-trauma-but-does-emdr-therapy-really-work) (The Guardian, 2018)